Vaseline is generally not recommended for vaginal use due to potential irritation and infection risks.

 |---|---|---|

-| Water-Based Lubricants | Easily washable; condom-safe; widely available; | Might dry out quickly; requires reapplication; |
+| Water-Based Lubricants | Easily washable; condom-safe; widely available; | Might dry out quickly; may require reapplication; |

-| Silicone-Based Lubricants | Slicker feel; longer-lasting; | Difficult to wash off; avoid silicone toys; |
+| Silicone-Based Lubricants | Slicker feel; longer-lasting; | Harder to wash off; may not pair well with some silicone toys; |

 The Bottom Line: Can You Put Vaseline On Vagina?